KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 ### Modulus10_1CheckDigitAttribute

-The `Modulus10_1CheckDigitAttribute` validates that a string property conforms to the Modulus10 check digit algorithm using progressive weights starting with 1.
+The `Modulus10_1CheckDigitAttribute` validates that a string property contains a valid modulus 10 check digit computed using progressive weights starting with 1.
-One prominent use of this algorithm is by the Chemical Abstract Service for CAS numbers.
+One prominent use of this algorithm is by the Chemical Abstracts Service (CAS) Registry Number.

 The `Modulus10_1CheckDigitAttribute` will return validation errors for the following conditions:
 - The value does not contain a valid Modulus10_1 check digit.